Kids Under Cover is a not-for-profit organisation dedicated to preventing youth homelessness.

 We offer young people the unique combination of supported housing options with scholarships

 Kids Under Cover supports vulnerable young people at risk of homelessness by building studios

 There are many ways to get involved and help at-risk young people and their families.

-A new partnership with the Victorian Government to support the rehabilitation of young people transitioning our of youth justice.
+Additional funding from the Victorian Government will support the rehabilitation of young people transitioning out of youth justice.
 The Victorian Government have today announced a

-This week marks Homelessness Week 2020.
+August 1-7 marks Homelessness Week 2021.
 The week raises awareness of the homelessness crisis in Australia and the actions needed to end homelessness.
 The theme

 After 18 wonderful years at Kids Under Cover, Jo Swift has announced her resignation as CEO, effective December 2021.
 Jo was appointed CEO of Kids

 ‘A new place to call home’ is key to ending youth homelessness A Melbourne academic believes more innovative forms of accommodation could fix Australia’s escalating